Sravansanka/CNN_Waste_Segregation/README.md

-# 🧠 CNN Waste Segregation – Deep Learning Project
+# 🧠 CNN Waste Segregation

 A CNN-based image classification project focused on automating the segregation of waste into predefined categories.
 Implemented in Jupyter Notebook using TensorFlow/Keras, this project evaluates three different CNN models and identifies the most effective architecture based on accuracy and loss metrics.